stub42/cassandra-charm/README.md

 To relate the Cassandra charm to a service that understands how to talk to Cassandra using Thrift or the native Cassandra protocol::

-    juju deploy cs:service-that-needs-cassandra
+    juju deploy cs:~cassandra-charmers/cqlsh
-    juju add-relation service-that-needs-cassandra cassandra:database
+    juju add-relation cqlsh cassandra:database

 Alternatively, if you require a superuser connection, use the `database-admin` relation instead of `database`::

-    juju deploy cs:admin-service
+    juju deploy cs:~cassandra-charmers/cqlsh cqlsh-admin
-    juju add-relation admin-service cassandra:database-admin
+    juju add-relation cqlsh-admin cassandra:database-admin

-Client charms need to provide nothing.
-The Cassandra service publishes the following connection settings and cluster information on the client's relation:

-`username` and `password`:

-    Authentication credentials.
-The cluster is configured to use the standard PasswordAuthenticator authentication provider, rather
-    than the insecure default.
-You can use different credentials if you wish, using an account created through some other mechanism.

-`host`:

-    IP address to connect to.

-`native_transport_port`:

-    Port for drivers and tools using the newer native protocol.

-`rpc_port`:

-    Port for drivers and tools using the legacy Thrift protocol.

-`cluster_name`:

-    The cluster name.
-A client service may be related to several Cassandra services, and this setting may be used to tell which services belong to which cluster.

-`datacenter` and `rack`:

-    The datacenter and rack units in this service belong to.
-Required for setting keyspace replication correctly.
+Charms using the recommended charms.reactive framework should include 'interface:cassandra' in their layer.yaml.
+Documentation for using the interface can be seen at https://github.com/stub42/interface-cassandra.

 The cluster is configured to use the recommended 'snitch' (GossipingPropertyFileSnitch), so you will need to configure replication of your keyspaces using the NetworkTopologyStrategy replica placement strategy.
+The datacenter is set in the Cassandra charm configuration, and provided by the client interface if clients need to do this programatically.
 For example, using the default datacenter named 'juju':

     CREATE KEYSPACE IF NOT EXISTS mydata WITH REPLICATION = { 'class': 'NetworkTopologyStrategy', 'juju': 3};